 - 6 cups frozen hash brown potatoes

-- 1 15.5 ounce can pinto beans drained and rinsed
+- 1-½ cups pinto beans canned, drained and rinsed

 Optional (for toppings and extra deliciousness)